 The council has introduced a Local Code of Governance which was approved by Audit Committee and Standards Committee in 2008/09.
-Work is in hand to embed this.
 Review of the Code against the CIPFA/SOLACE framework (Appendix 4) highlighted some areas of omission (partnership protocol and need for awareness training).
-The partnership protocol has now been produced and awareness training is due to be rolled out.
+The partnership protocol has now been produced along with a toolkit and register.
+Further work is in train to embed this.